About us

 Programme Director, Arts

-With over a decade in London, Sara brings a strong curatorial voice and storytelling approach to the Institute’s arts programming and communications.
+With over a decade in London, Sara brings a strong curatorial voice and storytelling approach to the Institute’s arts programming.

 Annika Pellonpää (she/her)